4 min read

 One of the Market Renewal Project's main changes is moving to a nodal electric market.
 The IESO is also introducing reforms, including incremental capacity auctions, a binding Day-Ahead energy market, and 'Enhanced Real-Time Unit Commitment.'
 Enhanced Real-Time Unit Commitment will allow generators to make more granular offers reflecting cost items such as no-load, startup, and incremental energy costs.

-The Market Renewal Project includes four main areas"
+The Market Renewal Project includes four main areas

 1. Incremental Capacity Auction (ICA)